Free U.S. shipping on orders $45+ · Subscribe & save

 Dosing: Where Most People Get It Wrong

 A surprising number of negative l theanine reviews come from people taking 100 mg or less.
-That's the dose in a single cup of green tea, roughly.
+That's roughly the amount in a single cup of green tea.
 It's a starting point, not a therapeutic dose for most adults.

 Here's what the research supports:

-The 28-day clinical trial published in Neurology and Therapy used 400 mg daily and found an 18% reduction in perceived stress scores after four weeks.
+The 28-day clinical trial published in Neurology and Therapy enrolled 60 healthy adults with moderate stress and used 400 mg daily (200 mg morning, 200 mg evening).
+The L-theanine group showed reductions in perceived stress and improvements in sleep quality and cognitive attention compared to placebo.
 That's a meaningful effect, but you won't get there on 50 mg.

 Safety isn't a major concern at these doses.
-WebMD reports that doses up to 900 mg daily have been used safely for eight weeks in clinical settings.
+WebMD reports that doses up to 900 mg daily have been used safely for up to eight weeks in clinical settings.
+The Cleveland Clinic notes that short-term studies suggest L-theanine is "relatively well tolerated in many adults," though long-term safety data beyond a few months remains limited.
+Talk to your doctor before starting any new supplement, especially if you take prescription medications.

 If there's one consistent finding across L-theanine research, it's this: L-theanine works better with caffeine than it does alone.

-A study published in Nutritional Neuroscience tested 97 mg of L-theanine combined with 40 mg of caffeine and found that the combination helped participants focus attention during a demanding cognitive task.
+A study published in Nutritional Neuroscience (Owen et al., 2010) tested 97 mg of L-theanine combined with 40 mg of caffeine and found that the combination helped participants focus attention during a demanding cognitive task.
 Neither compound alone produced the same effect.

-A systematic review in PMC examining the cognitive-enhancing outcomes of caffeine and L-theanine confirmed this pattern across multiple studies.
-The combination improved attention, task-switching, and subjective alertness more reliably than either ingredient in isolation.
+An earlier systematic review examining the cognitive-enhancing outcomes of caffeine and L-theanine found the combination improved attention, task-switching, and subjective alertness more reliably than either ingredient in isolation.

 This makes biochemical sense.
 Caffeine increases arousal and alertness.
 L-theanine smooths out the jittery edges and promotes focused calm.
 Together, they create a state that's alert but not anxious, focused but not wired.